mintbubble/parse_sap_blueprint/README.md

 # parse_sap_blueprint
-Parse docs from solar01 for import to soldoc
+Parse docs from solar01 for import to soldoc, SAP Solution Manager